VIP Wigwam Package with FreeFlow Spa Hot Tub

 - Please don’t urinate or pass ANY bodily fluids in the Hot Tub.
 Please use toilets provided in the wigwam.

-- Brush any mud/ grit from your feet if your not wearing slippers before you enter the Hot Tub and do not introduce mud, stones or sticks into the Hot Tub.
+- Brush any mud/ grit from your feet if you're not wearing slippers before you enter the Hot Tub and do not introduce mud, stones or sticks into the Hot Tub.

 - Don’t press more than one button at once (if you do, the next time you want to use it will be cold) Don’t be heavy-handed with the controls only light pressure.